Witiko/scm-at-arqmath3/README.md

     NumGLUE tasks (axis y) over checkpoints (axis x).
   - Add end-task evaluation on ARQMath-3 topics to `09-evaluate-arqmath-runs.ipynb` and `10-evaluate-roberta.ipynb`.
+- Optimize the hyperparameters of the similarity matrices for the best system and add the results to `11-optimize-similarity-matrix.ipynb`.

 ## Citing